 BEAUNE AND BURGUNDY

 While it’s a delightful destination at any time of the year, the celebrated wine-growing region of Burgundy is at its magical best during Autumn and Winter.
 Spend a few days discovering the highlights of Beaune, its historic centre and surrounding vineyards, or a week venturing further afield, accompanied by your guide and driver in a luxury minivan.
 Visit centuries-old family wineries, sample legendary wines—and Burgundian truffles—during private tastings, develop your knowledge of viniculture, and join in an actual wine harvest.
 Explore the renowned 15th-century Hospices de Beaune, a former hospital complex now famous for its annual charity wine auction.
 Plan your trip in early November to include a day in Dijon, the capital of the historic Burgundy region, to take in the city’s annual International Gastronomy Fair.
 Dine in a Michelin-starred restaurant or a renowned members-only wine club, or enjoy a gourmet picnic in the heart of a vineyard.
-On your own or with family and friends, whether you’re a novice or a passionate wine connoisseur, our tailored Beaune and Burgundy itinerary is designed to offer you an unparalleled immersion into the world of fine wine.
+On your own or with family and friends, whether you’re a novice or a passionate wine connoisseur, our tailored Beaune and Burgundy itineraries are designed to offer you an unparalleled immersion into the world of fine wine.

 CÔTE DU RHÔNE

 The Rhône Valley is esteemed as one of the truly magical wine-growing regions of France, and within the Rhône region the appellation of Châteauneuf-du-Pape has a magic all its own.
 Set off with your driver/guide, a noted sommelier, to the perched village of Châteauneuf-du-Pape, where about 300 wineries produce this luscious Rhône Valley wine.
 Enjoy a stroll through the vineyards while your guide provides an explanation about the grape varieties, climate and soils specific to Châteauneuf-du-Pape.
 Visit a family-run winery to learn about the vinification and aging process, then enjoy a private tasting.
 Continue your tour with a private visit to one of the oldest and most famous cellars in the area and, if time permits, enjoy an additional tasting—this time with the magical pairing of wine and chocolate!
 Prolong your stay in the region with an insider tour of the elegant city of Avignon, with its Papal Palace, markets, and museums, or visit the impressive ancient Roman aqueduct, the Pont du Gard, and the charming village of Uzès, both within a short distance of Avignon.
-Our Côte du Rhône itinerary is a delightful blend of wine, history, gastronomy and local culture.
+Our Côte du Rhône itineraries are a delightful blend of wine, history, gastronomy and local culture.